Kingdom of Aksum: Stelae

 The stelae are perhaps the most identifiable part of the Aksumite architectural legacy.
 These stone towers served to mark graves and represent a magnificent multi-storied palace.
 They are decorated with false doors and windows in typical Aksumite design.
 The largest of these would measure 33 meters high had it not fractured.
-The stelae have most of their mass out of the ground, but are stabilized by massive underground counter-weights.
+The stelae have most of their mass out of the ground, but are stabilized by massive underground counterweights.
 The stone was often engraved with a pattern or emblem denoting the king's or the noble's rank.

 For important monuments built in the region, a particular type of granite is used called nepheline syenite.
 It is fine grained and has also been used in historic monuments like the stelae.
 These monuments are used to celebrate key figures in Axum history, especially kings or priests.
 These stelae are also called obelisks, they are located in the Mai Hejja stelae field, where complex sedimentology of the land can be observed.
 The foundations for the monuments are around 8.5 m below the surface of the Mai Hejja stelae field.
 Sediments in this area have undergone a lot of weathering over the years, so the surface of this area has undergone a lot of changes.
 This is part of the reason for the complex stratigraphic history in this site, some previous layers under the surface of the site.

+Tombs

+Aksumite funerary monuments combined stone platforms with one of three tomb types: pit-graves consisting of a circular rock-cut shaft over two metres deep beneath a platform; shaft-tombs formed by a quadrangular shaft between three and eight metres deep leading to one or more burial chambers; and staircase tombs entered by rock-cut staircases.
+Pottery basins placed on platform surfaces indicate these superstructures also served as sites for votive offerings to the dead.

+Several individual tombs are known from Aksum.
+One of the oldest is at Näfas Mawca, dated to the third century AD, where the burial is covered by a single stone block measuring 17 by 7 by 1 metres.

+The Tomb of the Brick Arches, dating to the early or mid-fourth century, lies beneath a structure of mud-mortared stones and contains a horseshoe arch of square bricks.
+A still larger structure, called the Mausoleum, was entered through a massive fifteen-metre square granite doorway and had ten adjacent rooms.
+The Tomb of the False Door, probably built in the late fourth or early fifth century, features a false-door facade with the symmetrical recessed planes characteristic of Aksumite design.
+High-ranking individuals were buried in individual stone coffins with jewellery and personal objects, while those of lower status were interred without coffins and with only a small number of grave goods such as pottery, glassware, and iron tools.